University of Graz Library: Re-established university library

-On the 19.
-April 1827, after 45 years, the old rights were re-confirmed by the emperor Francis I of Austria.
-Since then the university mentions both founders in its name "Karl-Franzens-Universität Graz".
-Adjunctive to the re-installation was a requirement: the university must not cause any additional costs to the state.
-Therefore, it stayed dependent on donations and bequests.
-Only when the number of personnel was raised from 3 to 6 and the endowment from 830 to 4000 guilder in 1870, the university could again accomplish its tasks properly.
+On 19 April 1827, after 45 years, the old rights were reconfirmed by Emperor Francis I of Austria.
+Since then the university's name has included both founders: Karl-Franzens-Universität Graz.
+Along with the reinstallation was a requirement: the university must not incur any additional costs to the state.
+Therefore, it remained dependent on donations and bequests.
+It was only after the number of personnel was increased from three to six and the endowment from 830 to 4,000 guilder in 1870 that the university could again accomplish its tasks properly.

-From the relocation to the end of World War II
+From relocation to the end of World War II

-Due to the limited space at the city centre, a new complex of buildings was erected in the periphery (present day Geidorf) in 1891.
+Due to the limited space in the city centre, a new complex of buildings was erected in the periphery (present-day Geidorf) in 1891.
 The various buildings were opened at different times.
-Between 9 and 22 September 1895 the library moved 135.000 volumes to the main building of the new university.
+Between 9 and 22 September 1895, the library moved 135,000 volumes to the main building of the new university.
 Its further development in stock increase and administration suffered heavy setbacks in both world wars.
-60.000 volumes were evacuated to save them from air raids in 1944.
-On 22 October 1945 the library was re-opened.
-4.500 volumes (including 200 incunabula) had been destroyed during World War II.
+60,000 volumes were evacuated to save them from air raids in 1944.
+On 22 October 1945 the library was reopened.
+4,500 volumes (including 200 incunabula) had been destroyed during World War II.